jolsten/type-convert/README.md

 ## scalar functions

-The scalar functions take unsigned Python `int` as inputs and return either an `int` or Pytho `float` as appropriate.
+The scalar functions take unsigned Python `int` as inputs and return either an `int` or Python `float` as appropriate.

 ## numpy universal functions